We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Many different treadmills are available to purchase for use in the home.
 Below, we look at four of the best options.

-Horizon Fitness claim that this treadmill will suit those seeking a treadmill with fewer features and a lower price tag.
+Horizon Fitness claims this product will suit those seeking a treadmill with fewer features and a lower price tag.

 The 3.0 HP engine allows this treadmill to reach speeds of up to 12 mph.
-It also has 15 different incline levels, alongside six preset program options.
+It also has six preset program options.

 The frame and motor come with lifetime warranties, while the deck, electronics, and parts each have a 3-year warranty.
 There is also a 1-year labor warranty.

-The product comes with extended handlebars for steep inclines, heart rate sensors on the handgrips, a 22-inch console, and an adjustable touch screen.
+This product comes with extended handlebars for steep inclines, heart rate sensors on the handgrips, a 22-in console, and an adjustable touch screen.

-Bowflex also provide a free 2-month membership that lets users participate in online coaching through personalized workouts.
+Bowflex also provides a free 1-year JRNY membership that lets users participate in online coaching through personalized workouts.

-The Explore the World app lets people run in real-time in 19 different locations across the globe.
+Included is the Explore the World app that lets people run together in real-time on different courses across the globe.

-The Nautilus T616 comes with a 10-year warranty for the frame and drive motor, a 3-year warranty for the mechanical and electronic parts, and a 1-year labor warranty.
+The Nautilus T618 comes with a 15-year warranty for the frame and drive motor, a 5-year warranty for the mechanical and electronic parts, and a 2-year labor warranty.

 A treadmill gives people the ability to walk or run when it suits their schedule, regardless of the time of day or the weather.
 This convenience and flexibility make it easier for a person to maintain or improve their fitness level.